 With money tight, Rebecca was forced to use her credit cards to buy food and pay her bills.
 Along with the debt left over from her marriage, Rebecca soon found herself unable to make even the minimum payments for her credit cards.
 She needed credit card help.

-Creditors were calling incessantly and Rebecca became overwhelmed and very distraught with her emotional and financial situation.
-She heard about the Law Offices Steidl and Steinberg and their considerable experience in handling situations just like hers.
+Creditors were calling incessantly and Rebecca became overwhelmed.
+She heard about the Law Offices Steidl and Steinberg and their experience handling situations just like hers.
 After the free consultation, she had a plan of action, and suddenly life seemed to make sense again.
 Since Rebecca didn’t have any money left over at the end of the month to repay creditors, she was able to file a Chapter 7 bankruptcy.
 Rebecca was able to eliminate her debts and concentrate on her children.

 Marital difficulties are, unfortunately, one of the leading causes of financial problems.
-The future for both parties can be compromised by decisions made during the emotional strain of a marital breakup.
+The future of both parties can be compromised by decisions made during the emotional strain of a marital breakup.

-There are no set rules pertaining to filing bankruptcy in a divorce situation.
-Each case presents its unique scenarios.
+There are no rules pertaining to filing bankruptcy in a divorce situation.
+Each case is unique.
 That’s why it is extremely important to discuss your financial future with a bankruptcy attorney as it relates to your marital situation.
 Let the attorneys at Steidl and Steinberg help!